 Pam recommended using every night, it would take 8-12 weeks to see it’s full effects, although I could notice a difference in as little as 2.
 And she wasn’t wrong.

 It seemed like merely days before I was saying to myself “hey, my lashes turned out really good today” a lot more often.
-It had only been a few days so I wasn’t seeing a huge difference in length yet, but it just seemed like my mascara turned out especially great, after only a few days.
-It was definitely improving my lashes almost immediately!
+It had only been a few days, but it just seemed like my mascara was turning out especially great day after day.

 Lash extensions are really popular right now, but they have a lot of downsides.